vbachhav/Kaggle-Competiton-Machine-Learning-with-Titanic-Disaster/README.md

 # Data_Science
-Codes written for various data science competitions and academic projects
+Codes written for analyzing titanic disaster and building predictive model to identify the survival rate